Spring is not too far now, so it might be a good time to start on a Spring bucket list, which you definitely can use as a Bullet Journal page idea.

 What are some things you’d add to your Spring bucket list?
 Share with us in the comments.

 Spring Bucket List Inspirations

-There are so many creative and fun ways you can design this spread, and I’m happy to share with you some absolutely incredible ones.
+There are so many creative and fun ways to design this spread, and I’m happy to share with you some absolutely incredible ones.

 A cute bucket list with adorable little doodles.
-I love the handwriting – it’s so pretty that it is a decoration on itself.
+I love the handwriting – it’s so pretty that it is a decoration in itself.

 This list is also full of great ideas you can include in yours.

 One more cute list.
 With this one, I really like that each has a little check box you can use as you go through your list and do ALL the things.

 I really love the idea of studying outside – with beautiful spring weather and nature waking up, it sounds like a wonderful thing to do!
 I might start doing some work on our rooftop terrace.